Students will measure out the length of a whale shark and compare it to lengths of other creatures in the ocean.

 - Spangled emperor – 0.8 metres

 - Take students onto the oval.
 Place a marker at your starting point and using your measuring device, measure 18 metres and place another marker.
-Identify your marker as the whale shark.
+Identify your markers as the whale shark.

 - Leave the whale shark measurement in place and measure out the length of the next creature students wished to know about.